Scaling Laws for Predicting Downstream Performance in LLMs: Validation of FLP Framework

 \subsection{Sampling and Target LMs}

 \looseness=-1 We train a series of 12 sampling LMs up to 3B parameters to predict the performance of target LLMs with 7B and 13B parameters.
 The configurations of LMs are shown in \tref{tab:model_config}.
+We adopt the fixed data-model ratio scaling strategy~\citep{kaplan2020scaling, hoffmann2022training} that maintains a fixed ratio between training tokens and model size while varying compute (FLOPs).
+In this scaling strategy, for any given compute budget, there exists a pre-determined allocation between training tokens and model size.
 We first determine the number of training tokens required for the 7B LLM (approximately 180 times the model size), considering practical needs and inference-time costs.
 In real-world applications, prioritizing inference efficiency often involves training smaller LMs with a higher token-to-parameter ratio beyond the optimal factor of 20x~\citep{hoffmann2022training}.
 Our preliminary experiments indicate that scaling laws remain applicable even in this over-training regime (within 2.8\% error margins).
 We then proportionally scale down this number to determine the required training tokens for the sampling LMs.